 We know we rushed that a little, we wanted to leave some room for the next part.

-What is it like to be the recipient of a Slate?
+What is it like to be the recipient of a Flow?

-When you’re the recipient of a Slate, you’ll receive an email notification letting you know about it.
-And, if the sender set-up the notification reminder Bot, subsequent reminders if you procrastinate the task.
+When you’re the recipient of a Flow, you’ll receive an email notification letting you know about it.
+And, if the sender set-up the Notification feed Bot, subsequent reminders if you procrastinate the task.

 Depending on the Role assigned to you, you’ll see some fields grayed out which are for other signers.
 When you enter your information, you may be asked to electronically sign the form to make it official.
 There are a few options available to you to accomplish this.